v-dvorak/graphbased-wfc/README.md

 ### Map Generation

 Inspired by the game [Peglin](https://store.steampowered.com/app/1296610/Peglin/), I created a simple map generator and came up with some rules and frequencies.
-The map grows from one node into maximal width and then in  collapses back into one node at the end.
+The map grows from one node into maximal width and then it collapses back into one node at the end.

 There are four types of levels: normal fight (black), boss fight (yellow), shop (blue), treasure (purple); with frequencies `[10, 5, 2, 2]`.
 The player can only progress downwards, so the graph is oriented.
-Also we can use pass a constraint to the Solver so that the player starts in a normal fight.
+Also we can pass a constraint to the Solver so that the player starts in a normal fight.

 The output, player would progress from left to right: